-For a lot of travelers, a two-berth campervan hits the sweet spot.
+For many travellers, a two-berth campervan hits the sweet spot.
 It is easier to drive than a large motorhome, easier to park in towns, and usually much more affordable over a longer trip.
 But not every two-berth setup feels the same on the road.
 The layout, power system, insulation, bed design, and support behind the rental all make a noticeable difference once the trip begins.

-Why 2 berth campervan hire NZ suits so many travelers
+Why 2 berth campervan hire NZ suits so many travellers

 New Zealand is one of those places where the journey matters as much as the destination.
 You might spend one day on a coastal road, the next in a small alpine town, and the day after parked near a lake with no rush to move on.
 That kind of travel works best when the vehicle feels practical rather than oversized.